nfdi4objects/n4o-graph-importer/README.md

 #### POST /terminology/:id/receive

 Receive terminology data.
-Arguments passed as query parameters:

-- `from` with an URL or with the name of a file in data directory.
+The location of the data is going to be extracted from terminology metadata from BARTOC but this has not been implemented yet.
+For now pass query parameter `from` instead to locate an URL or the name of a file in the data directory.
 Format must be RDF/Turtle for file extension `.ttl` or `.nt`, otherwise RDF/XML.

 #### GET /terminology/:id/receive

-Get latest receive log of a terminology. *Not implemented yet!*
+Get latest receive log of a terminology.

 #### POST /terminology/:id/load